 At this point you might ask yourself: “sysV?
 BSD? where’s the connection to openRC and Systemd?” and the answer is – natural evolution.

 The keen sighted among you have probably noticed there’s a common denominator between /etc/rc (used by BSD init) and the letters RC in openRC.
 This is no coincidence. openRC was created by a NetBSD developer who started the Gentoo/FreeBSD project.
-Gentoo’s flagship feature – Portage package manager – was also inspired by FreeBSD’s port system, therefore it is no surprise Gentoo was quick to adopt openRC.
+Gentoo’s flagship feature – Portage package manager – was also inspired by a BSD operating system (FreeBSD’s port system), therefore it is no surprise Gentoo was quick to adopt openRC.

 However, as of version 0.25 openRC can also replace the current init system on Linux distributions, although it is not configured to do so by default.